 (g) It is the facility's responsibility to present sufficient credible information to HHSC to support the outcome requested by the facility.

-(1) Possible outcomes of an IDR for nursing facilities and ICF/IID are:
+(h) Possible outcomes of an IDR for nursing facilities and ICF/IID are:

-(A) a determination that there is insufficient evidence to sustain a deficiency/violation;
+(1) a determination that there is insufficient evidence to sustain a deficiency/violation;

-(B) a determination that there is insufficient evidence to sustain a portion or a finding of a deficiency/violation;
+(2) a determination that there is insufficient evidence to sustain a portion or a finding of a deficiency/violation;

-(C) a determination that there is sufficient evidence to sustain a deficiency/violation; or
+(3) a determination that there is sufficient evidence to sustain a deficiency/violation; or

-(D) a determination that there is insufficient evidence to sustain the deficiency/violation as cited but that there is sufficient evidence to sustain a different citation.
+(4) a determination that there is insufficient evidence to sustain the deficiency/violation as cited but that there is sufficient evidence to sustain a different citation.

-(2) In addition to the outcomes stated in paragraph (1) of this subsection, possible additional outcomes of an IDR for nursing facilities only include:

-(A) a determination that there is insufficient evidence to sustain the severity and scope assessment but that there is sufficient evidence to sustain a reduced severity and scope assessment (for Immediate Jeopardy or Substandard Quality of Care only); or
+(5) a determination that there is insufficient evidence to sustain the severity and scope assessment but that there is sufficient evidence to sustain a reduced severity and scope assessment (for Immediate Jeopardy or Substandard Quality of Care only); or

-(B) a determination that there is sufficient evidence to sustain the severity and scope assessment as cited.
+(6) a determination that there is sufficient evidence to sustain the severity and scope assessment as cited.

-(h) HHSC will not conduct an IDR based on alleged surveyor misconduct, alleged State survey agency failure to comply with survey protocol, complaints about existing federal or State standards, or attempts to clear previously corrected deficiencies/violations.
+(i) HHSC will not conduct an IDR based on alleged surveyor misconduct, alleged State survey agency failure to comply with survey protocol, complaints about existing federal or State standards, or attempts to clear previously corrected deficiencies/violations.

-(i) Upon receipt of the facility's IDR request, the State survey agency must submit to HHSC by means allowing confirmation of HHSC's receipt, e.g., overnight delivery or electronic mail, the following supporting documentation as specified in the IDR operating procedures:
+(j) Upon receipt of the facility's IDR request, the State survey agency must submit to HHSC the following supporting documentation :

 (1) resident identifier list;